mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 means you can put a single break-point when debugging.
 Imagine a future dev trying to figure out why that field in the GUI keeps changing, but no breakpoints hit because you made another notification handler.
-Now imagine your that future dev.....
+Now imagine you're that future dev.....

 The other aspect is having a single method that's growing beyond 30 lines is painfully obvious.
 Maybe you have some dead code paths that need to be trimmed out, maybe you are suffering from scope creep or maybe your notifier is doing model logic.
-Either way it's obvious to spot now rather than in 5 different places.
+In any case it's easier to spot now rather than in 5 different places.

 Do not let Qt types in
 -----------------------